 - You must set the toggle back to automatic before uninstalling the tweak, otherwise your phone will remember your selection after the uninstall

 Depending on the circumstances in your neck of the woods, NetworkManager may help you improve device performance or save more battery.
-The tweak is available for $1.49 from the Packix repository in Cydia or Sileo and currently supports all jailbroken iOS 11 and 12 iPhones that meet the criteria above.
+The tweak is available for $1.49 from the Packix repository in Cydia or Sileo and currently supports all jailbroken iOS 11 through 14 iPhones that meet the criteria above.